Runtime Authorization Layer

 You add

-Multi-Agent Pipeline Governance
+Multi-Agent Pipeline Authorization

 Delegation chains, workflow session tokens, Decision Trace, causal depth limits — spanning the full agent pipeline.